San Luis Dam: Water supply

 Most of the water stored behind San Luis Dam is used for irrigation.
 The CVP share of the water is released down the Delta-Mendota Canal into the San Joaquin River, which provides water for 380000 acre of farmland in the central part of the San Joaquin Valley.
 Parts of the CVP and SWP water supply the Westlands Water District of Fresno and Kings Counties, which irrigates up to 735000 acre of land on the west side of the San Joaquin Valley.
 Prior to the construction of San Luis Dam and the joint use portion of the California Aqueduct (the San Luis Canal) this area depended entirely on groundwater.
 In 2016 the main crops grown here were almonds, tomatoes, pistachios and wheat.
 Most of the Westlands district consists of large corporate farms totaling hundreds if not thousands of acres.
 The SWP also provides more than 980000 acre feet of water per year for farmers in Kern County.

 San Luis Reservoir stores water for the Metropolitan Water District of Southern California (MWD) which is one of the primary providers of water for the Greater Los Angeles Area.
 This water reaches Southern California via the East and West Branches of the California Aqueduct.
 It also provides water for the Central Coast cities like San Luis Obispo and Santa Barbara via the Coastal Branch of the California Aqueduct.
 Local water agencies and irrigation districts are allowed to "bank" water in San Luis Reservoir for later use, by purchasing it during the rainy season at lower prices when it is not immediately needed.
-However, regulations only allow such carryover storage when San Luis is not full, since state and federal water takes priority.
+Regulations only allow such carryover storage when San Luis is not full, since state and federal water takes priority.
 Once the reservoir fills, any carryover water that has not been used is effectively "lost", i.e. transferred to the CVP and SWP supplies.

 In addition to supplying the main CVP and SWP canals, San Luis Reservoir also supplies water to the Santa Clara Valley via the Pacheco Tunnel and Hollister Conduit, which travel under the Diablo Range.
 At the western end of the tunnel, the water is stored behind San Justo Dam, an earthfill dam completed in 1986.
 These facilities are all part of the San Felipe Division of the Central Valley Project.

 The San Luis & Delta-Mendota Water Authority represents the 29 federal water contractors served by the San Luis Unit, consisting of a combined 2100000 acre service area in the San Joaquin and Santa Clara Valleys.
 The Authority operates the Federally owned portion of the San Luis Reservoir and water supply infrastructure.